 And the kingdom and the dominion and the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High; their kingdom shall be an everlasting kingdom, and all dominions shall serve and obey them. (v.
 27. Emphasis added.)

 It is clear from these passages that the “son of man” here is a representation of the whole people of Israel.
 However, to the Christian bishops, it was the image of the “son of man” before the throne of God being given dominion over all nations and peoples, not the correct meaning of the passage, which was needed by the members of the community in their depressed condition.
-In this new image of Jesus, the resurrected Jesus who was now deathless, was the judge who, when he returned in glory, would render judgment on all the nations and on all the people of all nations.
+In this new image of Jesus, the resurrected Jesus who was now deathless was the judge who, when he returned in glory, would render judgment on all the nations and on all the people of all nations.
 Each person would stand before Jesus, now the resurrected King, who would evaluate the person’s interactions with their neighbors for conformity with the Two Great Commandments, and then would render judgment: eternal hellfire for those who ignored the worship of God and care for their neighbors’ needs, and eternal bliss in the Kingdom of God, at the banquet table of Jesus, for those who loved God and cared for the needs of their neighbors.
 (See Mt.
 25.)

 As the image of Jesus the Messiah as King (Christ the King) spread through the Christian community, hope was again rekindled.
 It was as though the Christian community exalted, “Though Jesus has not returned within ‘this generation,’ as he promised, we are confident that when he does return, it will be in the majesty of the King of Heaven and Earth.
 And when he sits on his judgment seat, the everlasting wrath of God will fall upon our persecutors and our enemies!”
 This was the certitude with which the emblem of the Conquering Jesus infused the souls of the Christian faithful.

 When the Apocalyptic writers got hold of this image, it fanned their imaginations into flames.
-Following the Book of Daniel, the Coming of Jesus became a contest between all the forces of cosmic evil and the Savior Jesus.
+With the Book of Daniel as their source, they imagined the Second Coming of Jesus as a contest between all the forces of cosmic evil and the Savior Jesus.
 The terrible fearsomeness of the natural and historical events foretelling Jesus’ Return would go on for years.
 Then stars would be cast down from the sky into the sea.
 Jesus, mounted on a white horse and wearing the sash of righteousness, would clear his path through his enemies by slaughtering them with the two-edged sword which would emerge tongue-like from his mouth.
 Satan would be cast into hell.
 And Jesus would then claim the victory and open the Heavenly Jerusalem to his faithful disciples.
 (The Book of Revelation contains the complete presentation.
 But compare also the apocalyptic passages on the end-times in Mt 24-25, Mk 13, and Lk 21.)